Alexyo21/Polari3DS/README.md

 - added debug capabilities like Seledreams fork, thanks to you.

-- Also added streaming in it juts cause why not, thanks to Byebyesky.
+- Also added streaming in it just cause why not, thanks to Byebyesky.

 - autoboot in dsi mode will boot directly twilightmenu++